cicixuxy/MTPG/README.md

 * test.py for model testing.

-* If you want to test our AMHP model, you need to download BAID databases."# MTPG"
+* If you want to test our MTPG-AIAA model, you need to download BAID databases."# MTPG"